 The Mobiliscope falls within several scientific fields (eg. geography, sociology, transportation, economy) and draws notably upon the 'time-geography' approach.

 In literature on social segregation or neighbourhood effects, daily mobility remains understudied.
 While social scientists have invested a lot of energy in exploring the uneven distribution of social groups in the city, they have surprisingly limited their efforts to investigating the social composition of the residential population.
-Yet, daily commuting can (i) lead people to be exposed to neighbourhoods other than their neighbourhoods of residence alone and (ii) cause changes in the social composition of neighbourhoods.
-Rather than considering neighbourhoods as necessarily frozen over a 24h period, the Mobiliscope can help removing ‘clock blinders’ and to explicitly consider the daycourse of place for a better understanding of inequalities (education, employment, health, etc.).
+Yet, daily commuting can (i) lead people to be exposed to neighbourhoods other than their neighbourhoods of residence alone and (ii) cause changes in the social composition of neighbourhoods and in urban segregation (Le Roux et al., 2017).
+Rather than considering neighbourhoods as necessarily frozen over a 24h period, the Mobiliscope can help removing ‘clock blinders’ and to explicitly consider the "daycourse of place" (Vallée, 2017) in relationship with dynamics of inequality (education, employment, health, etc.).

 A large range of thematical and methodological fields are actually concerned.